dgoldsb/synergy-jointpdf/README.md

 # README #

-Firstly, this module implements the notion of a "joint probability distribution" among stochastic variables, as well as many common operations for them.
-Secondly, it implements many information-theoretical quantities such as Shannon entropy, mutual information, information synergy, and information-based optimization procedures and robustness tests.
+Firstly, this module implements the notion of a "joint probability distribution" among discrete stochastic variables, as well as many common operations for them.
+Secondly, it implements many information-theoretical quantities such as Shannon entropy, mutual information, information synergy, information-based optimization procedures, and robustness tests.

 ### QUICK START ###